feralhosting/feralhosting.github.io/Software/Generic Software Installation Guide/readme.md

 mkdir -p ~/bin && bash
 ~~~

-When compiling from source you will need to follow this outline, we will use `curl` as the installation example:
+When compiling from source you will need to follow this outline, we will use `curl` as the installation example.
 First, we download the software to a file named `curl.tar.gz` in our `HOME` directory using this command:

 ~~~
-wget -qO ~/curl.tar.gz http://curl.haxx.se/download/curl-7.33.0.tar.gz
+wget -qO ~/curl.tar.gz http://curl.haxx.se/download/curl-7.36.0.tar.gz
 ~~~

 Now we need to extract the archive